ipfs/go-dnslink/README.md

 ## Background

-Package dnslink implements a DNS link resolver. dnslink is a basic standard for placing traversable links in DNS itself.
-See dnslink.info
+Package dnslink implements a DNSLink resolver.
+DNSLink is a basic standard for placing traversable links in DNS itself, with detailed documentation and specifications at [dnslink.io](http://dnslink.io/)

 A dnslink is a path link in a DNS TXT record, like this: